 The Fitness Zone

-is a 60-minute high-metabolic barbell class that focuses on the whole body.
-A BODYPUMP™ workout challenges all major muscles groups by using simple exercises, such as squats and presses.
+This is a 60-minute high-metabolic barbell class that focuses on working the whole body.
+A BODYPUMP™ workout challenges all major muscle groups by using simple exercises, such as squats and presses.

-An instructor leads the exercises at the front of class and uses a variety of music tracks (which are regularly updated) to keep participants motivated.
+An instructor leads the exercises at the front of class and uses a specially mixed compilation of music tracks (which are regularly updated) to keep participants motivated.
 BODYPUMP™ works as a good introduction to weight training for beginners.
 Due to participants selecting the weight they lift throughout the class, this format can also help challenge more experienced exercisers.
-BODYPUMP™ is part of the suite of group workouts from global fitness brand Les Mills, and as such appears on club timetables worldwide - so no matter where you live or where you travel you can continue your training with a BODYPUMP™ class.
+BODYPUMP™ is part of the suite of group workouts from global fitness brand Les Mills, and as such appears on club timetables worldwide - so no matter where you live or where you travel, you can maintain your training with a BODYPUMP™ class.

-Because a BODYPUMP™ class consists of high repetitions of exercises with very little rest, it is more similar to a high intensity endurance session.
-If you are looking for more hypertrophy or to gain strength then a more specific weight-training program could be more productive.
-In a group setting such as a BODYPUMP™ class, it can be difficult for the instructor to give attention to everybody and therefore exercises may be done with improper form, which can lead to injury.
+Because a BODYPUMP™ class consists of high repetitions of exercises with very little rest, it is similar to a high intensity endurance session.
+If you’re looking to achieve significant hypertrophy (muscle growth) or strength gains, then a more specific weight-training program could be more effective.
+In a group setting such as a BODYPUMP™ class, it can be difficult for the instructor to give individual attention to every participant.
+Exercises may be performed with improper form, which can lead to injury.
 Of course, this is also the case when individuals workout on their own, so as always when exercising, an element of personal responsibility needs to be assumed.

-is using an external weight, such as a barbell or dumbbell, which is not attached to another structural device.
-Using free weights can be used in the gym, home and outdoor environments.
+Free weight training is exercise using an external weight, such as a kettlebell, dumbbell or barbell, which is not attached to another structural device.
+Due to their portability, free weights can be used in the gym, home and outdoor environments.
 Owing to their mobile nature, free weights can enable endless variety, as well as fun, in workouts.

-Machine-based exercises generally aren’t functional because they don’t mimic the movements of everyday life.
-Due to size, components and mechanisms, this ‘large footprint’ equipment usually has very high costs compared to free-weights so therefore you’ll likely need a gym membership or an expensively decked out garage to use this equipment.
+Machine-based exercises generally aren’t considered ‘functional’ because they don’t mimic the movements of everyday life.
+Due to size, components and mechanisms, this ‘large footprint’ equipment usually has very high costs compared to free weights, so you’ll either need a gym membership or an expensively decked out garage to use this equipment.